ultraleap/Unity-Hand-Interaction-Experiments/README.md

 We include two prefabs - `Storage - Unstyled` and `Storage - Tendril`.
 Storage unstyled is purely a functional, base storage object.
 It uses `Storage.cs`, which is a good class to build off of to extend and style your own storage solutions.

 `Storage - Tendril` is built off of `Storage.cs`, using `TendrilStorage.cs`.
 It uses FABRIK Chains as "tendrils" which elegantly provide storage radius information to a user.

+## This project was built with

+* Unity 2022.3.9f1
+* Ultraleap Tracking Plugin 6.12.1 (via OpenUPM)
+* OpenXR
+* Built in Render Pipeline